avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

 * Download and install the [STM32CubeProgrammer for STM32](https://www.st.com/en/development-tools/stm32cubeprog.html).
   * Ensure that the installed version is 2.10 or newer.
-  * Ensure the 64-bit version is installed to the default  directory "C:\Program Files\"
+  * Ensure the 64-bit version is installed to the default directory "C:\Program Files\" as there are some .bat files which reference this location.
 * A serial console application, such as [Tera Term](https://ttssh2.osdn.jp/index.html.en), or a browser application like [Google Chrome Labs Serial Terminal](https://googlechromelabs.github.io/serial-terminal/) is required for the next steps.